It has been said that the next wars will be fought over water, due to increasing competition for dwindling water resources

 Sustainable Development

-The rural water supply represents an effective model of sustainable development, between the Foundation and its partners, identifying groups of villagers who desperately are in need of clean water supplies.
 These villagers then take ownership of and maintain the completed hand pumps.
 In parallel to this the Foundation also allocates a training budget to educate the beneficiary community on how to maintain their new water source and organising public health campaigns, emphasising the need for basic hygiene and sanitation.

 Furthermore, Health Care Workers from the district will provide information on the safe use of water, the need to avoid water stagnation around the pump and the importance of hygiene in its vicinity.
 Collective these measures will drastically improve the long-term effectiveness of the bore well.